pomerium/pomerium/docs/docs/identity-providers/github.md

 After the application had been created, you will have access to the credentials, the **Client ID** and **Client Secret**.

 ## Service Account
 To use `allowed_groups` in a policy an `idp_service_account` needs to be set in the Pomerium configuration.
-The Service Account for GitHub should be a personal access token, which can be created at [github.com/settings/tokens/new](https://github.com/settings/tokens/new).
+The Service Account for GitHub should be a personal access token with `read:org` permissions, which can be created at [github.com/settings/tokens/new](https://github.com/settings/tokens/new).

 ![Personal Access Token](./img/github/github-personal-access-token.png)